 NSRD-06, Computational Capability to Substantiate DOE-HDBK-3010 Data

-Objective: Safety basis analysts throughout the DOE complex rely heavily on the information provided in DOE Handbook 3010, Airborne Release Fractions/Rates and Respirable Fractions for Nonreactor Nuclear Facilities to determine source terms.
-Most often, the analysts simply take the bounding values because time constraints and to avoid regulatory critique.
-Although the Handbook is comprehensive in terms of data to derive airborne release fractions and respirable fractions to bound the main types of accidents that could be encountered in the complex, the derivation of the data often depended on table-top and bench/laboratory experiments, as well as engineering judgment which may not be substantiated and may not be representative to the actual situation.
-The goal of this research is to provide a more accurate method to identify bounding values for the Handbook.
+Project Description and Technical Objective: Safety basis analysts throughout the DOE complex rely heavily on the information provided in DOE Handbook (HDBK) 3010, Airborne Release Fractions/Rates and Respirable Fractions for Nonreactor Nuclear Facilities to determine source terms.
+Most often, the analysts simply take the bounding values because of time constraints and to avoid regulatory critique.
+Although the Handbook is comprehensive in terms of data to derive airborne release fractions and respirable fractions to bound the main types of accidents that could be encountered in the complex, the derivation of the data often depended on table-top and bench and laboratory experiments, as well as engineering judgment which may not be substantiated and may not be representative of the actual situation.
+The goal of this research is to provide a more accurate method in identifying bounding values for the Handbook.
 The advancement in computing capabilities at national laboratories allows the use of code simulation methods to provide more representative values for the source term.

-Benefits: If the reduced-scale data are conservative, the source term used for the documented safety analyses may over-specify the need for design controls.
-This over-specification could substantially be a cost to DOE/NNSA.
+Benefits or Application of Results to DOE/NNSA Nuclear Facilities: If the reduced-scale data are conservative, the source term used for the documented safety analyses may over-specify the need for design controls.
+This over-specification could substantially be a cost to DOE and NNSA.
 If the data are non-conservative, the documented safety analysis may underestimate the source term, which could translate to a significant safety concern for the workers and public.
 In either case, the results of the research may improve how the safety basis analysts across the complex approach the selection of bounding airborne release fractions and respirable fractions, which can result in improving the defensibility of the safety analyses.

 Principle Investigator: Jason Andrus, firstname.lastname@example.org